Funded Research

 • Co-PIs: Mark Milstein (CSGE)

-• Dates: Spring 2021 – present
+• Dates: Spring 2021 – 2024

 The research represents a collaboration between the Department of Architecture, the SC Johnson College of Business, and local community partners Finger Lakes Reuse, Ithaca NHS, Trade Design Build, and Taitem Engineering.
 The research specifically aims to investigate the circular potential of the local built environment by researching and proposing methods for material reuse and recycling, reversible construction, reactivating embodied values, creating green jobs, and reinventing the underlying business models of construction.
-As part of the work, Heisel and Milstein will be offering a new experiential course to undergraduate and graduate students this spring entitled, “The Circular Economy: The Business and Science of Construction”.
+As part of the work, Heisel and Milstein will be offering a new experiential course to undergraduate and graduate students this spring entitled “The Circular Economy: The Business and Science of Construction”.

 Upcycling Ash Trees for Sustainable Wood Construction